AlfaSierra92/GraphQL06/GraphQL.md

 for the requests.
 If you want to use the GraphiQL interface, instead of external applications, you can access it by using the same urls but changing the endpoint name to *graphiql* (e.g., [http://localhost:7001/graphiql](http://localhost:7001/graphiql)).

+To stop the services, just launch the command `docker compose down` in the project root folder.

 ## Resources and further details